-We rely on our restaurant- and club-level employees to consistently provide high-quality food and positive experiences to our guests.
+We rely on our restaurant and club-level employees to consistently provide high-quality food and positive experiences to our guests.
 In addition, our ability to continue to open new restaurants depends on us attracting, hiring, developing, and retaining high-quality managers.
-Maintaining appropriate staffling in our restaurants requires precise workforce planning, which planning has become more complete due to predictive scheduling laws (also called "fair workweek" or "secure scheduling") and "just causes" termination legislation in certain geographic areas where we operate, and the so-called "great resignation" trend.
-The market for qualified employees.
-We have experienced and may continue to offer competitive wages, benefits, and workplace conditions to retain qualified employees.
-We have experienced and may continue to experience challenges in hiring and retaining restaurant and club employees and in maintaining full retaurant and or club staffing in various locations, which has resulted in longer wait times for guest orders and potentially decreased employee satisfaction.
-A shortage of qualified candidates who meet all legal work authorization and training requirements, grow sales at existing restaurant or club employees in a timely manner or higher than expected turnover levels could affect our ability to open new restaurants and clubs or meet our labor cost objectives.
+Maintaining appropriate staffing in our restaurants requires precise workforce planning, which planning has become more complex due to predictive scheduling laws (also called "fair workweek" or "secure scheduling") and "just cause" termination legislation in certain geographic areas where we operate, and the so-called "great resignation" trend.
+The market for qualified talent continues to be competitive and we must ensure that we continue to offer competitive wages, benefits, and workplace conditions to retain qualified employees.
+We have experienced and may continue to experience challenges in hiring and retaining restaurant and club employees and in maintaining full restaurant and or club staffing in various locations, which has resulted in longer wait times for guest orders and potentially decreased employee satisfaction.
+A shortage of qualified candidates who meet all legal work authorization and training requirements, failure to hire and retain new restaurant or club employees in a timely manner or higher than expected turnover levels could affect our ability to open new restaurants, grow sales at existing restaurants and clubs or meet our labor cost objectives.
 In addition, failure to adequately monitor and proactively respond to employee dissatisfaction could lead to poor guest satisfaction, higher turnover, litigation and unionization efforts, which could negatively impact our ability to meet our growth targets.